Tigerofthebay/Ghostboyguitar/README.md

 due to past harrasment and threaths i will no longer be fully managing my sites ! please stay respectful/kind when interacting with me !

-Boundaries 🦭🪼:
+Boundaries🐦‍⬛🪦:

 1,no feminine pronouns or nicknames
 2,please do not ask me personal quetions
-3, Please do not refer to me as love/darling or any other form of lovey dovey petnames ! hun and dear are alright !
+3, Please do not refer to me as love/darling or any other form of lovey dovey petnames unless you're Valien. ! hun and dear are alright but nothing else !

+Try not to flirt with me for i am taken !

 if i ask for space i would really prefer to be left alone, do not poke at me when i clearly want alone time.

 do not assume my feelings or emotions ! assumptions make an ass out of you ! wanting space ≠ im angry

 do not use others to talk to me on things. this feels dehumanizing to me. i am tired of having this boundary ignored and id appreciate it if you respect it.